DopplerUniversity/vercel-gitops-secrets-nextjs/README.md

 In the Vercel dashboard, create a Production deploy webhook by navigating to **Settings** > **Git**, then click the **Create Hook** button.

-Copy the webhook URL, then from the [Doppler dashboard](https://dashboard.doppler.com/workplace/projects/vercel-gitops-secrets-nextjs), click **Webhooks** from left menu, then click the **+ Add** button, pasting in the webhook URL.
-Then once the webhook has been created, check the **PRD** checkbox.
+Copy the webhook URL, then from the [Doppler dashboard](https://dashboard.doppler.com/workplace/projects/vercel-gitops-secrets-nextjs) and click **Webhooks** from left menu.
+Click the **+ Add** button, pasting in the webhook URL and on the webhook list page, check the **PRD** checkbox.

 To test the webhook, navigate to the [Production environment](https://dashboard.doppler.com/workplace/projects/vercel-gitops-secrets-nextjs/configs/prd) and change the `WELCOME_MESSAGE` secret, then click the **Save** button.

-Then back in the Vercel dashboard, navigate to the **Deployments** tab and you should see a Production deploy in progress.
+Head back to the Vercel dashboard and you should see a Production deploy in progress and once deployed, the welcome message should have changed.

 ## Summary